urbit/docs/docs/about/runtime.md

 In deep memory, think of yourself as if in a signal handler.
-Your execution context is extremely fragile and may be terminated without warning or cleanup at any time (for instance, by ^C).
+Your execution context is extremely fragile and may be terminated without warning or cleanup at any time (for instance, by `ctrl-c`).

 For instance, you can't call `malloc` (or C++ `new`) in your C code, because you don't have the right to modify data structures